JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc7_FrontEndDesign.md

    * also enters string type input ( allow the string input to be auto-filled )
    * or click pictures to authenticate identity
 * Allow users to roughly experience the app without login (less features shown hence less accuracy in result, or data are auto-filled and result is shown quickly)
 * Allows users to click to redirect to register ( sign up ) page
+* Logo is placed on upper part of app's page.
+* If possible , a single-line bar that shows moving text such as interesting trivia is place on very top of app page .
+*